-- 3. There was an increasing number of readers.
+- 1. Growing middle class. - 2.
+Printing made books and written material available.
+As a result of that, there was a large number of booksellers.
+They encouraged novelists to write more and more. - 3.
+More reading public, There was an increasing number of readers.
 A lot of women began to read.
 So there was "a nation of readers" as Johnson described it. - 4.
 Political and social stability in this age - 5.
-Good novelists appeared during this age - 6.
+Good novelists appeared during this age

 Famous novelists in the 18th century are:

 Defoe is a very important novelist.
-Other major 18th century English novelists are Samuel Richardson, author of Pamela, (1740) and Clarissa (1747-8), Henry Fielding, who wrote Joseph Andrews (1742), Oliver Goldsmith, author of The Vicar of Wakefield (1766).
+Other major $\mathbf{18}^{\mathbf{th}}$ century English novelists are Samuel Richardson, author of Pamela, (1740) and Clarissa (1747-8), Henry Fielding, who wrote Joseph Andrews (1742), Oliver Goldsmith, author of The Vicar of Wakefield (1766).